tewizzle/js-rocket/README.md

 # js-rocket
-launch a rocke with javascript
+launch a rocket with javascript